 § 1-51 The Transcript.

-Hearings shall be stenographically or electronically recorded, and the recordings shall be transcribed, unless the administrative law judge directs otherwise.
-In the discretion of the administrative law judge, matters other than the hearing may be recorded and such recordings may be transcribed.
-Transcripts shall be made part of the record, and shall be made available upon request as required by law.
+Trials will be stenographically or electronically recorded, and the recordings will be transcribed, unless the administrative law judge directs otherwise.
+In the discretion of the administrative law judge, matters other than the trial may be recorded and such recordings may be transcribed.
+Transcripts will be made part of the record, and will be made available upon request or as required by law.

 Go Here for Annotation 1-51

 An administrative law judge may dispose of a case by making a decision or report and recommendation on the record.